upvestco/http-signature-examples/Javascript/README.md

 payload.
 Request types that don't have a payload in the body (`get` and `delete`) must omit the `content-digest`.

-It is important to respect theses distinctions in your own requests.
+It is important to respect these distinctions in your own requests.
 Generating a signature with the wrong types or wrong format of input is the most common kind of error you'll see in creating the message signatures, and often the hardest to debug.